-Like most businesses that want to succeed in today’s competitive economy, accounting firms are making strong moves to create more diverse and inclusive workplaces.
+Like most businesses that want to succeed in today’s competitive economy, traditional and virtual accounting firms are making strong moves to create more diverse and inclusive workplaces.
 After all, companies with more diversity in gender, age, race, ethnicity, and other characteristics are proven to be more innovative, creative, and profitable than companies with lower amounts of diversity.

 Just consider a few of the statistics shared in the most recent McKinsey & Company report on the topic, Delivering growth through diversity:

 - Companies with the most ethnically diverse executive teams are 33% more likely to outperform the profitability of their peers